dzbeebo/clipcommerce/docs/PRD.md

 ### Overview

-ClipCommerce is a two-sided marketplace platform that connects content creators with "clippers" - content creators who specialize in creating and distributing short-form clips from longer-form content.
+ClippingMarket is a two-sided marketplace platform that connects content creators with "clippers" - content creators who specialize in creating and distributing short-form clips from longer-form content.
 The platform automates the workflow of clip submission, verification, approval, payment processing, and performance analytics.

 ### Business Model